-The best treatment for a ruptured Achilles tendon often depends on your age, activity level and the severity of your injury.
-In general, younger and more active people often choose surgery to repair a completely ruptured Achilles tendon while older people are more likely to opt for nonsurgical treatment.
+Treatment for a ruptured Achilles tendon often depends on your age, activity level and the severity of your injury.
+In general, younger and more active people often choose surgery to repair a completely ruptured Achilles tendon, while older people are more likely to opt for nonsurgical treatment.
 Recent studies, however, have shown fairly equal effectiveness of both operative and nonoperative management.

-This approach typically involves wearing a cast or walking boot with wedges to elevate your heel; this allows the ends of your torn tendon to heal.
-This method can be effective, and it avoids the risks, such as infection, associated with surgery.
+This approach typically involves wearing a cast or walking boot with wedges to elevate your heel, which allows your torn tendon to heal.
+This method avoids the risks associated with surgery, such as infection.
 However, the likelihood of re-rupture may be higher with a nonsurgical approach, and recovery can take longer.
 If re-rupture occurs, surgical repair may be more difficult.

 After treatment, whether surgical or nonsurgical, you'll go through a rehabilitation program involving physical therapy exercises to strengthen your leg muscles and Achilles tendon.
 Most people return to their former level of activity within four to six months.